martijnpoppen/com.niu.mobility/README.md

 # NIU

-Adds Homey support for NIU Scooters
+Adds support for NIU Scooters

 Retrieve information from you NIU scooter.
 Get notification when a value has changed.